tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 10. **IP Geo Plugin** - Attribution tab

 == Changelog ==

+= 3.0.4.1 =
+Thank you all for taking your time again since last update.
+* **Bug fix:** Fix the error on updating 3.0.4. ([@](https://wordpress.org/support/topic/error-on-updating-3-0-4/ "Topic: Error on updating 3.0.4 &laquo; WordPress.org Forums"))
+* **Bug fix:** Fix the issue of unexpected redirection on anchor tag with empty href in multisite ([@](https://wordpress.org/support/topic/refresh-the-backend-page/ "Topic: refresh the backend page &laquo; WordPress.org Forums"))

 = 3.0.4 =
 * **New feature:** Autonomous System Number (ASN) in whitelist and blacklist of extra IP addresses instead of specifying many IP addresses.